BOG Talent and Culture Rule 3.9 - Reduction in Force

 - If the Classified Employee did not receive a written performance evaluation for any year within the relevant time period set forth in Section 2.7.1, then for any such year that employee shall be deemed to have received a valuable performer or an equivalent rating.

 - Commitment to Equal Opportunity and Affirmative Action.
-All decisions under this Rule shall be made without regard to race, color, national origin, religion, sex, age, sexual orientation, disability, or any other class protected under the University’s non-discrimination policy (BOG Policy 44, or successor Rule), unless otherwise prohibited by applicable law.
+All decisions under this Rule shall be made without regard to race, color, national origin, religion, sex, age, sexual orientation, disability, or any other class protected under the University’s non-discrimination policy (WVU BOG Governance Rule 1.6, or successor Rule), unless otherwise prohibited by applicable law.
 The Vice President for Talent and Culture shall undertake an adverse impact analysis to determine that all RIF Plans under this Rule comply with this Section.

 Rights of Classified Employees.